Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/3-functional-testing-issuer.md

 # Functional Testing

-During development of your **Cloud WAF** solution, you should keep the following functional tests in mind for this design pattern.
+During development of your **Issuer** solution, you should keep the following functional tests in mind for this design pattern.
-The test cases listed below are directly related to the [requirements and considerations](../1-requirements-cloud-waf) outlined for this use case.
+The test cases listed below are directly related to the [requirements and considerations](../1-requirements-issuer) outlined for this use case.

 {% include '.admonitions/what-is-functional-testing-admonition.md' %}